 R-4 Zoning District

 Minimum Street Setback 22'

 Max.
 Setback Building Height 35' LUMO Sec.
 3.8.4.(b)(4)

 Max.
 Core Building Height 60'

-The two architectural elevation plan sheets in the project set depict the building and parking deck elevation and building heights in relationship to both Eastowne Drive and US Hwy.
+The two architectural elevation plan sheets in the project set depict the building and parking deck elevations and building heights in relationship to both Eastowne Drive and US Hwy.
 15-501.
 The discussion for each building is unique.
 Therefore, each building is discussed separately in the paragraphs below.

 The OI-3 district is described in the LUMO to be intended for major educational, research, public service, and office uses, and their necessary support functions, while minimizing conflicts with adjacent land uses.
-The dimensional standards set for the district are, therefore, very flexible.
+The dimensional standards set for the district, which are very flexible, are: